-Feeling Anxiety At The Beginning Of A Relationship?
+Feeling Anxiety About Dating?
 Here’s Why That’s Normal

-When you’re in a new relationship, the common wisdom is that you are supposed to bask in the blissful glow of new love and lose yourself in the addictive, euphoric feelings.
-So, it can be really confusing if you are feeling worried about your new love at the exact same time.
-Yet, feeling anxiety at the beginning of a relationship is completely normal.
+Whether you’re in a new relationship, or wanting to find one, it can be easy to feel anxiety about dating even as the common wisdom is that you are supposed to be having fun and basking in the glow of new love and euphoric feelings.
+Yet, feeling anxiety about dating, and even at the beginning of a relationship, is completely normal.

 Why is that?

 Anxiety about dating climbs when you are out of the habit of socializing

 For starters, since the start of the pandemic, most of us are out of the habit of socializing in general.
 Sure, we’ve been on Zooms with friends, and even braved extending our safety “bubble” to see good friends.
 But getting back to socializing, meeting new people, being in crowds, is an experience we’ve spent the last two years fearing for good reason.

 Despite vaccines, milder variants, and safety procedures in place, you may still feel anxiety about getting out there.
 And this can be normal too.
 After all, you haven’t been doing it much over the last two+ years.
 Know that you are not alone, and we are all a bit “rusty” when it comes to socializing, and understanding what the new normal should be.

 The most important thing is to make sure not to confuse being out of the habit, with it being unsafe.
 Meeting someone new rehires you to get out there, and be willing to meet someone you don’t know.
 The trick is to decide what safety measures are critical to your health (mutual vaccine, outdoor venues, etc) and choose courage.
 That means, ditching the discomfort in the service of something more important, meeting new people.

 Anxiety helps us protect what matters most to us.